Best Graphic Design Tools for Nonprofits 2026: 9 Picks That Actually Deliver

 - Infographic-specific templates (vertical, horizontal, report formats)

-- Chart and graph builder integrated into the editor
+- Chart and graph builder built into the editor

 - PDF export optimized for print